The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Hungary

-Visa length: One year, with the possibility to extend
+Visa length: One year, renewable

 Application fee: €110